grdw/euler/problem_0758/NOTES.md

 SL-MS repeats **a lot** before one LM

 # [485, 6249, 6734]
-ML-SM repeats in a certain pattern for sure... but how the fuck am I supposed to figure out how it 'repeats'.
+ML-SM repeats in a certain pattern for sure... but how the f am I supposed to figure out how it 'repeats'.

 # [485, 33613, 34098]
 ML-SM repeats

+Hmmm.
+I feel like there are maybe N strategies that are valid and all of them have a specific pattern.
+If I get all the strategies and execute them in an efficient way, than figure out which takes the least amount of pours.